asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/basics.md

 ## Overview

-asf_search is a Python wrapper for the Search API.
+asf_search is a Python module for performing searches of the ASF catalog.
+In addition, it offers baseline functionality and download support.
+It is available through PyPi and Conda.

 	import asf_search as asf